Advanced Installation

 from="198.51.100.42",restrict ssh-ed25519 AAA[...]

-Check that the key setup works correctly by launching the following command under the
+Check that the key setup has been done correctly by launching the following command under the root

 account: